Kingdom of Khaza'il: Marsh rule and resistance

 To curb the Khaza'il control within the marshes, in August 1701, the Porte in Istanbul created a plan to remove the Khaza'il; Sultan Mustafa II personally financed an expeditionary force to change the direction of the Euphrates River back to its original channel passing through Rumahiyya.
 This was to be completed in two phases, firstly by deepening the bed of the old channel and then to dam the new channel that enabled the Khaza'il's power.
 On the opposite bank in Hasaka, Emir Salman Al-Khaza'il issued levies to all tribes in Iraq for all able-bodied fighting age men to mobilise against the Ottoman forces within the country, citing an impending battle.
 The call was heeded and Emir Salman had gathered the largest army in Iraq for generations, estimated at over 100,000 men armed with muskets, swords and lances, controlling all Arab, Iranian and Ottoman tribal forces from the city of Anah in Northern Iraq to Basra on the Southern coast.
 Given the population in 1800 was 1.08 million people, a military force of over 100,000, 100 years prior, would have been an immense proportion of the entire Mesopotamian population.
 The battle took place half an hour from Diyab on December 19th 1701 after Emir Salman and his father Emir 'Abbas ambushed the Ottomans but the rebels became terrified, outgunned by the Empire's advanced heavy weaponry including abus cannons and volley guns along with grapeshot ammunition and petard explosives.
 Although Emirs Salman and his father 'Abbas escaped, the Ottoman forces executed 10,000 people, imprisoning over 10,000 more, cutting off thumbs and beheading thousands of others.
 Late-arriving imperial forces burned tribes' homes while many died drowning in the Euphrates.
-The Ottomans celebrated their perceived 'victory' by assembling a pyramid of 1,000 mutilated heads as a warning for others and exclaiming that "the bellies of the lions, beasts, and birds became graves for their wretched corpses."
+The Ottomans celebrated their victory by assembling a pyramid of 1,000 mutilated heads as a warning for others and exclaiming that "the bellies of the lions, beasts, and birds became graves for their wretched corpses."
 Forty years later, when Jean Otter travelled through Mesopotamia, their grave mounds were still visible.
 The Ottomans captured Hasaka and began damming work in December lasting until March 1702, although to no success due to rising water levels.
-While Ottoman historians labelled the battle as a defeat for the Khaza'il because of their retreat, Arab and contemporary historians do not.
+While Ottoman historians labelled the battle as a defeat for the Khaza'il because of their retreat, some Arab and contemporary historians do not.